I recently broke down just how much things have increased in price thanks to inflation in the last thirty years.

 The store of value would have meant that saved income would be worth nearly four times its value back then.
 Enough to keep up with the worst of the inflation on things like fruits and vegetables.

-The fact that that being paid in gold likely sounds crazy to most of your friends and neighbors suggests something is seriously wrong with the western economy you live in.
+Getting paid in gold likely sounds crazy to most of your friends and neighbors, but that simply suggests that something is seriously wrong with the western economy you live in.

 But down in Singapore, one company is doing just that.